Switcheo/zilswap-webapp/CONTRIBUTING.md

 # CONTRIBUTING

-## How to contribute to Zilswap Webapp
+## How to contribute to ZilSwap Webapp

 ### **Do you intend to add your project's token logo?**

 Please visit the [zilswap token list](https://github.com/Switcheo/zilswap-token-list) to add your token logo.
-This repository only hosts the Zilswap UI source code.
+This repository only hosts the ZilSwap UI source code.

 ### **Did you find a bug?**

-* **Do not open up a GitHub issue if the bug is a security vulnerability in the Zilswap UI or smart contract**, and instead to send an email to [security@switcheo.network](mailto:https://security@switcheo.network).
+* **Do not open up a GitHub issue if the bug is a security vulnerability in the ZilSwap UI or smart contract**, and instead to send an email to [security@switcheo.network](mailto:https://security@switcheo.network).

 * **Ensure the bug was not already reported** by searching on GitHub under [Issues](https://github.com/Switcheo/zilswap-webapp/issues).